kalisio/kargo/docs/how-to-use-it/getting-started.md

 ### Define placement constraints on the nodes

-Define the placement constraints on the nodes you want to host the serv
+Define the placement constraints on the nodes you want to host

 ```bash
 $sudo docker node update --label-add postgis=true {node}